It's Rush Limbaugh, this, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 We trusted our president implicitly.

-We led the cheers when he declared war on Iraq, and we declined to demand answers to difficult questions hundreds of billions of dollars later, and with our economy in collapse, we now blame poor minority homeowners for the fall of our society.
+Hundreds of billions of dollars later, and with our economy in collapse, we now blame poor minority homeowners for the fall of our society.

 He's talking about football.

-You laid down, led the cheers.
+Jason, you laid down, led the cheers.

 Have you forgotten the Democrat Party's role in trying to secure the defeat of the U.S. military in Iraq?

-The media laid down for George W. Bush.
+The media laid down for George W. Bush?

 Jason, the media is laying down and has checked its professionalism at the door with Barack Obama.

-The very demand, Jason, that you are making that local media hold a football team general manager accountable.
+The very demand, Jason, that you are making that local media hold a football team, general manager, accountable.

-You don't even think to reference the national media holding a president accountable.
+You don't even think to reference the national media holding a president accountable?

 There's no curiosity.